The Consular Section assists nationals and residents of Greece, Malta, Northern Ireland and the United Kingdom of Great Britain, respectively.

 HOW VISAS ON ARRIVAL WORK?

-Visas on arrival pilot Phase project will start at Hosea Kutako International Airport as of September 25, 2019.
-The next phase will include the following ports of entry:
+Visas on arrival pilot Phase project commenced at Hosea Kutako International Airport as of September 25, 2019.
+This was extended to the following ports of entry:

 VISA REQUIREMENTS FOR NAMIBIANS TRAVELING ABROAD

-Namibians ARE NOT required to obtain a visa when traveling as tourists to the countries listed below:
+Namibians ARE NOT required to obtain a visa when traveling as tourists to the countries listed below, however they must contact the relevant mission to meet the standard visitor eligibility requirements:

 Brazil (Only for Tourist visa, When traveling on Official and Business trips, visa is required)